mxksm/mxksm.github.io/_pages/projects.md

 <a> ML Projects </a>
 </h2></article></div>

-Though I have not created a repository for this yet, I have worked on implementing various machine learning algorithms and projects over the last few months.
+Though I have not created a repository for this, I have worked on implementing various machine learning algorithms and projects over the last few months.
 These projects include implementing transformers, convolutional neural networks, neural networks, boosted decision trees and more.

 <div class="list__item"><article class="archive__item" itemscope="" itemtype="http://schema.org/CreativeWork"><h2 class="archive__item-title" itemprop="headline">
 <a href="https://github.com/maxinimus/MLEvsMAP" rel="permalink"> MLE vs MAP </a>